kadavilrahul/flowchart-generator/README.md

 ## System Requirements

-- Linux system with GUI (GUI needed for browser access)
+- Linux system with GUI (GUI needed to view files)

 ### Tested on:
 - Ubuntu 24.04 LTS